Frequently Asked Questions

 - Red Flag Warning — A National Weather Service alert indicating weather conditions that create a high wildfire risk (hot, dry, windy).
 Not a fire ban itself, but often precedes or accompanies fire restrictions.

 Some jurisdictions use non-standard level numbering.
 When this is the case, we display their local terminology alongside our standardized levels.
+See the complete guide to fire bans for detailed explanations of each level and what activities are restricted.

 Why is my whole county highlighted when only part of it has restrictions?